microsoft/VerifiableCredential-SDK-Android/README.md

 Pairwise Identifiers are created for every interaction with a relying party to prevent to Relying Parties from correlating users based off of Identifiers.

-### Card Manager
+### Verifiable Credential Manager
-`CardManager` - this class deals with any logic related to Portable Identity Cards such as requesting a card through the Issuance service, presenting Verifiable Credentials back to relying parties, and saving cards.
+`VerifiableCredentialManager` - this class deals with any logic related to Verifiable Credentials such as requesting vcs through the Issuance service, presenting vcs back to relying parties, and saving them.

 Issuance Flow Example:
 ```kotlin